-If the List of Software Applications is not displayed, then select Project and Application List from the main menu and select the Application you want to modify.
-Select Detailsbutton to modify its descriptive details or position the cursor at the top of the new software application name and descriptive details.
+Select menu home option to view the Application List or select File - Project and Application List from the main menu.
+Locate your cursor at the top of the tree on software application name and descriptive details.
 Expand the Release trees for your new application name by clicking on the [+] beside the application name.
-Then Create a New Release and Create a new Count Session in order to start your measurement

-Applications Tree List to create a new application (New Application button).
-Enter the
+Applications Portfolio and select 🌄 to create a new Application.
+Enter the new